OpenDSA/OpenDSA/RST/en/Glossary.rst

       In contrast to a :term:`terminal`, a non-terminal is an abstract state in a :term:`production rule`.
-Begining with the :term:`start symbol`, all non-terminals must be converted into terminals in order to complete a :term`derivation`.
+Begining with the :term:`start symbol`, all non-terminals must be converted into terminals in order to complete a :term:`derivation`.

    node
       :to-term: neighbor :label: linked to